Penrose480/ubiquitous-eureka/README.md

 In AskQueries, the user enters context.
 Then, you can ask a few questions about the document.

-AskQueries is already pre-trained on large datasets of technical documents, scientific papers, etc. This makes AskQueries perefect for quickly extrapolating answers from large documents.
+AskQueries is already pre-trained on large datasets of technical documents, scientific papers, etc. This makes AskQueries perfect for quickly extrapolating answers from large documents.

 ## Dependencies